ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 I adhered to the Allegheny College Honor Code while completing this project.

+## 🏁 One Sentence Pitch

-## 🏁 " Quick Arabic" will delve into the experince of learning arabic in an immersive setting
+" Quick Arabic" will delve into the experince of learning arabic in an immersive setting

+## 🔬 Show Details

 - **Title**: Quick Arabic
 - **Host**: Omega Ba